Edgar Percival: Early years

 Percival was born in 1898 at Albury, New South Wales, the son of Blanche Hilda Leontina Percival, née Wikner and William Percival, a butter manufacturer.
 Edgar Percival's maternal great uncle was the Swedish philosopher Pontus Wikner.

 As a child Percival assisted at his family's farm, on the flats of the Hawkesbury River at Richmond, New South Wales.
 He also became fascinated by aviation, especially after seeing an aeroplane for the first time in 1911, when a local dental surgeon and pioneer aviator, William Ewart Hart, landed on the council field in Richmond, near the Percival property.
 After helping to maintain Hart's aircraft, Percival received, as a reward, his first flight.
 By 1912, when he was 14, Percival had designed, produced and flown his own gliders.

-He attended Fort Street High School, in Sydney.
-Percival left school at the age of 15, to become an apprentice engineer at a Sydney firm.
+He attended Richmond Grammar school until he left at the age of 15, to become an apprentice engineer at a Sydney firm.
 He later enrolled at Sydney Technical College, before undertaking a short course in aeronautical engineering at Sydney University.